INDONESIA CBM DEVELOPMENT CHALLENGES AND OPPORTUNITIES

 Abstract

-the depleted national oil reserves while on the other
+The increasing price of oil in the world market andthe depleted national oil reserves while on the other

 hand there is a high dependency on oil as national